Edit Blog Post

 hour ferry crossing to predominantly Catholic Flores.
 Predictably, the fact that you had to pay extra for these counted for nothing and Ali awoke from a snooze to find a mother and child snuggled up next to her.
 Shortly thereafter I made a friend.
 A young chap came over to ask Ali if I was her husband and informed her that I was very handsome.
 Could he have his photo taken with me?
 Yes, of course he could.
 This he duly did half a dozen times on his mobile phone.
 Twenty minutes later and he was back.
 Could he please take a few more photos?
 Errr, sure… This time the posturing was far less formal and he kind of nuzzled into my neck; hmmm… Another twenty minutes and he tried his luck once more.
 For his final gambit, with camera poised, he gazed adoringly at me and pleaded “kiss me”: end of photo shoot.
 Actually, as strange as these events were they were later surpassed by an Imam (Islamic teacher!) who, a few weeks later, expressed similar feelings for me in a packed bemo.

-On arrival in Labuanbajo, Flores, westerners were once again in evidence, mostly holiday
+On arrival in Labuanbajo, Flores, westerners were once again in evidence: mostly

 We were hoping to see some sex (it’s the start of mating season) as the dragons are typically sedentary, being content to simply bask in the sun; kills are usually weeks apart.
 Lazy they may appear, but like crocs they are extremely cunning and can really shift (in a straight line) when they’re motivated; a careless unobservant tourist would fit the bill nicely.